-Registered runners may request a full-refund of their paid fee up to 60 days prior to the event.
-No refunds will be granted in the final 60 days before the event.
+Registered runners may request a full-refund of their paid fee up to 2 months days prior to their registered event date.
+No refunds will be granted in the final 2 months preceding their event date.
 Please contact us about refunds at firstname.lastname@example.org.

 Can I transfer my registration to another person if I cannot participate?